minvws/nl-covid19-notification-app-iccportal/README.md

 cp .env.example .env && vi .env
 ```

-**!!
-This is a temporary solution, to prevent unauthorized access before the custom authentication middleware is in place. !!**

 ## Installation

 To install all required packages from `package.json`, run the following command: